Table of Contents

 Cleaning a microwave oven is simple when you follow these easy steps.
 If you are wondering how to clean the inside of a microwave oven, follow this guide.

-- Fill a microwave-safe bowl with water.
+- Step 1: Fill a microwave-safe bowl with water.

 How To Clean the Microwave Oven with Vinegar?